raspberrypilearning/fl-codeclub-week1/en/step_6.md

 If you’d like to get involved, the first step is to register on the Code Club website.

-During the registration process, you will be asked for a safeguarding sponsor.
+During the registration process, you will be asked for a **safeguarding sponsor**.
 This is an additional person at your school, venue, or organisation who will work with you to ensure that young people are safe.
 It is worth thinking about who your safeguarding sponsor will be before you start the registration process.

-###Registering with Code Club in the UK, Ireland, India or the USA.
+### Registering with Code Club in the UK, Ireland, India or the USA.

 If you are based in the UK, Ireland, India or the USA, head to the Code Club website at [codeclub.org](https://www.codeclub.org/) to get started.